sunnyyehuda/Drone-CV-Algo/README.md

 # Drones CV Algo
 This repository is for app developers in Android Studio environment.
 The app receive RTSP stream and casting opencv and native custom functions on the frames.

-# Setup the native libraries
+# OPTION 1: Setup the native libraries

 Step 1: Download OpenCV Android Library Go to the OpenCV Android Sourceforge page and download the latest OpenCV Android library and extract it to the android folder.